 Walking is a good exercise for all ages and levels of fitness.
 Going on a walk is a good way to help with withdrawal symptoms, cravings, or to relieve stress.
 Obviously make sure your walking route does not take you to areas where previous drug use occurred or where drugs are easily available.
 For those who love being outdoors and exploring, hiking gives a fresh perspective to any day.

 Running is a good source of exercise for those more physically fit as increases stamina and strengthens the heart and respiratory system.
 Mental health benefits include:

 Positive feelings known as a runner’s high

 Reduced every day depression common with opioid addiction

 Feelings of being in control, giving greater hope for the future

 Weight bearing activity builds dopamine levels and releases endorphins.
 Lifting weights improves strength and as a result, confidence.
 Many begin to feel good and “amped up” with quick results.
 This reduces feelings of helplessness that are common with those struggling with opioid addiction.
 Of course, start small, and find a weight training expert to help you with your program.

 AMC will provide individual treatment plans that treat the whole person: mind, body, and soul.
 Our caring and experienced staff wants our patients to have the physical and emotional healing necessary for a healthy, productive life.
-Contact A.M.C. of Columbus or A.M.C. of Nashville today.
+Contact A.M.C. of Nashville today.
 Your call is confidential.